 - If you’re using Windows 10, skip to step #4.
 For older Windows, download and install the NVMe driver software for your SSD.
 After the installation, restart your computer.

 - Run the drive cloning software and clone the existing SATA drive to the NVMe drive.
 (For details on cloning using Macrium Reflect, check out this post.)
 When you’re at it, note if your current SATA drive uses an MBR or GPT partition for later troubleshooting.
 Once the cloning process is complete, turn your computer off.

 - Remove your SATA drive and mission accomplished!
 If you want to keep the SATA drive in your computer as a secondary drive, continue to step #6.

 - Change the boot order of your computer to boot from the NVMe drive first.
 You can do this by going to the Boot section of your computer BIOS.
 You can get to the BIOS by tapping on the F2 or Delete key on the keyboard right after pressing on the power button to turn the machine on most computers.
 Or check with the user manual.

 And that’s it!
-Now, you’ll notice a significant improvement in performance, even if your old SATA drive is an SSD.
+Now, you’ll notice a significant performance improvement, even if your old SATA drive is an SSD.
 In my case, the machine now booted up in about 5 seconds, down from almost 20 seconds.

 NVMe SSD upgrade: Troubleshooting

-I didn’t run into a lot of issues, but here are the common few and how to fix them.
+I didn’t run into any issues, but here are the common few and how to fix them.

 - The computer keeps booting into the old SATA drive: Make sure you change the boot order to make the NVMe SSD the first boot drive.
 Or remove the old SATA drive if you don’t want to bother with the BIOS.